-- 1 Log in to the Sentinel Main interface as a user in the Manage Tags role. - 2 Select Tags in the navigation panel, then click More. - 3 (Conditional) To sort the tags in the alphabetical order, select Sort by Name. - 4 (Conditional) To sort the tags based on the number of objects associated with them, select Sort by Count.
+- 1 From Sentinel Main, select Tags in the navigation panel, then click More. - 2 (Conditional) To sort the tags in the alphabetical order, select Sort by Name. - 3 (Conditional) To sort the tags based on the number of objects associated with them, select Sort by Count.